zac432/battle-ship-game-/README.md

 Welcome to the Battleship Game, a classic naval strategy game where you try to sink your opponent's fleet of ships before they sink yours.
 This web-based version brings the excitement directly to your browser, complete with sound effects and interactive gameplay.

-Table of Contents
-Introduction
-Features
-Setup
-How to Play
-Game Controls
-Technologies Used
-Contributing
-Introduction
 The Battleship Game is designed to replicate the traditional board game where two players place a fleet of ships on a grid and attempt to hit the opponent's ships by guessing their locations.

 Features